• Skip to primary navigation

 Our simple dehydrator worked like a charm.
 I've since used it to dehydrate different kinds of apples and berries.
 In fact, I'm taking a look at a fancier (and more expensive) dehydrator - the Excalibur Dehydrator.

 I recommend you start with one of the smaller models and see how it goes.
-They cost less, plus they also take up a lot less space when not in use.
+They cost less and take up a lot less space when not in use.

 Like this post?
 Save it to your favorite Pinterest board for later!